Pete Alonso and Marcus Stroman Speak Out on Geo...

 - News Article

-Pete Alonso and Marcus Stroman Speak Out on George Lloyd Protests Amid Civil Unrest
+Pete Alonso and Marcus Stroman Speak Out on George Floyd Protests Amid Civil Unrest

 New York Mets stars Pete Alonso and Marcus Stroman speak up on the ongoing protests surrounding the death of George Floyd.